This post may contain affiliate links. Please read my disclosure policy.

 Thanks Shirley – so glad you like it!

 This recipe is fantastic!
 So simple, versatile and full of flavour!
-Love the use of crimini mushrooms too…this one is going to be a hit!
+Love the use of crimini mushrooms too…this one is a hit!

 -Shannon